Background

 Once you pass your practical test, you can drive on your own straight away.
 But before you do, you will need a few things in place.

 Road tax is a fixed yearly cost.
 From April 2026, most cars registered after April 2017 pay £200 per year.
+An MOT is needed once your car is three years old, with a maximum fee of £54.85 per year.

 For a full breakdown of every ongoing cost, see our guide on how much it costs to run a car in the UK.